 Click Add Canary.

 Your Azure Canary will boot and connect back to your Console.

-You can setup your EC2 Canary from within your Console using the remote management - Guide found here.
+You can setup your new Canary from within your Console using the remote management - Guide found here.

 You're done! ;-)